Managing the risk of violence and aggression

 If there is not enough information to make a suitable assessment, consider the following precautions for visits where there may be a risk of violence:

-• meeting the patient or client in another location;
+• meeting the patient or client in another location

-• two or more staff visiting together;
+• two or more staff visiting together

-• arranging for security staff or others to provide an escort;
+• arranging for security staff or others to provide an escort

-• provision of alarm and/or communication devices; and,
+• provision of alarm and/or communication devices

-• special liaison with local police/other agencies (possibly a combined visit).
+• special liaison with local police/other agencies (possibly a combined visit)

 It is sensible if arrangements require employees who carry out home visits to prepare plans of their movements and to report back to base periodically.
 Reporting back might be appropriate after identified visits, and at the end of the day or shift.
 The movement plans need to be kept by someone responsible, who knows what to do if the person involved does not call in when expected.